 The COPHE model accomplishes this in a manner that is not complex, can be easily understood, and uses valid and dependable data.
 Missouri State looks forward to working with COPHE, the Missouri Community College Association (MCCA), the Missouri General Assembly, and the Governor to get approval for a funding formula.

-Missouri State’s capital priorities are the Ozarks Health and Life Sciences Center on the Springfield campus and Hass-Hoover Hall on the West Plains campus.
+Missouri State’s capital priorities are the Ozarks Health and Life Science Center on the Springfield campus and Hass-Hoover Hall on the West Plains campus.
 The Coordinating Board for Higher Education has included this request on its capital priority list for Fiscal Year 2015.
-To complete the projects, $55,926,130 in state appropriations would be matched with $5,592,613 from gifts and University resources.
-The Ozarks Health and Life Sciences Center will house undergraduate and graduate educational programs, as well as basic and applied research, all of which addresses science and health issues.
+To complete the projects, $55,926,130 in state appropriations would be matched with $5,592,613 from gifts and University resources for a total of $61,518,743.
+The Ozarks Health and Life Science Center will house undergraduate and graduate educational programs, as well as basic and applied research, all of which address science and health issues.
 Hass-Hoover Hall will house the Student Advisement and Academic Support (SAAS) Center and the honors program to serve its growing student population.
+Missouri State also seeks support for $2,250,000 as a 50 percent match for the $4.5 million Student Admissions and Success Center.